John889/fapsecure-macos/README.md

 Fapsecure folder must be on the desktop

-Open "Terminal" from your applications and Enter the following codes:
+Open "Terminal" from your applications and enter the following line:

-chmod +x ~/desktop/Fapsecure/uninstalltime.sh; ~/desktop/Fapsecure/uninstalltime.sh
+xattr -d com.apple.quarantine ~/desktop/Fapsecure/uninstalltime.sh; chmod +x ~/desktop/Fapsecure/uninstalltime.sh; ~/desktop/Fapsecure/uninstalltime.sh

 You'll have to wait for 4 hours then the uninstaller will remove fapsecure.
 Do not close the terminal window.